 - Bake 40-50 minutes until golden and set.

-NOTE: The original recipe had you doing each square one at a time, but I found it much easier to do them all at once and then stack for a more even and less messy build.
+NOTE: The original recipe had you doing each square one at a time, but I found it much easier to do them all at once and then stack them in the loaf pan while it was standing on end for a more even and less messy build.